-Although it’s not entirely clear as to which of these three came first, it is likely that the Easter Egg chicken showed up first.
-These birds carry the gene for blue eggs but can lay eggs of any color, including white, brown, green, blue, and pink.
+Although it’s not entirely clear as to which of these three came first, the Easter Egg chicken likely showed up first.
+TThese birds carry the gene for blue eggs but can lay eggs in various colors, including white, brown, green, and blue.

 The many different egg colors actually result from the fact that the Easter Egg chicken is of uncertain ancestry.
 These carry the genes for laying some or all of these different colored eggs.

-A true Ameraucana chicken was originally bred from the Easter Egger chicken but was selected for very specific characteristics.
+A true Ameraucana chicken was developed by selectively breeding Easter Egger chickens for specific characteristics.
 One of the most important of these is the ability to lay blue eggs.

 However, if you fall in love with your chickens and decide you want to show them, you may be in for a big disappointment if yours are not purebred.
-Mixed breed chickens will be disqualified from the show ring no matter how nice they are.
+No matter how nice they are, mixed-breed chickens will be disqualified from the show ring.
 They must meet the breed standard before they can be shown.

 Ameraucana Breed Standard

 Ameraucanas must have certain characteristics if they are to be accepted as purebred representatives of the breed.
 They must be one of the acceptable colors for the breed.
 These colors are:

 They must also possess certain other traits, including:

 - Having a full tail instead of being rumpless